Where People Die But Are Not Born

 Men from all over the Sahel region are flocking to this remote collection of ever-growing encampments.
 Fortune has lavishly favored some, whose efforts have been rewarded with life-changing wealth; immeasurably more than they could have amassed otherwise.
 Most, however, have succeeded only in wresting a meagre existence from the ungenerous rock, toiling for years in the hopes of eventually hitting it rich.

-The complete absence of women, as well as the dangerous nature of working in the mines, have earned Tagharaba the moniker "where people die but are not born".
+The complete absence of women, as well as the dangerous nature of working in the mines, have earned it the moniker "where people die but are not born".